 - Reserve leftover cauliflower béchamel sauce to add to reheated pasta the next day, as the pasta will soak up most of the sauce as it is stored in the refrigerator.

-- High speed blender - essential for making a silky smooth sauce.
+- Use a high speed blender to make your sauce silky smooth.
 I use a BlendTec, but another high speed blender like Vitamix or Ninja should work just fine.

 🥡 Make ahead and storage tips